 - Patented stabilizers

-This package is truly an all-in-one, as it comes with the frame and cover, solid rear door panel, double zippered front door panel, a roll-up door kit, auger anchors, and steel foot plates.
+This package is truly an all-in-one, as it comes with the frame and cover, solid rear door panel, double zippered front door panel, a roll-up door kit, auger anchors and steel foot plates.
 The only thing you may need to purchase separately is extra anchors if you feel that you need them.
 This product also comes with a 1 year limited warranty for Fabric and Framework.

 - 10’W x 20’L x 8’H